US successfully tests missile defense system

 The escalation of Pyongyang's nuclear program has prompted a closer look at the effectiveness of missile defense systems maintained by the US and its allies.

-Last month, a US and Japanese missile test conducted in Hawaii missed its target, but both militaries stopped short of calling it a failure.
+Last month, a US and Japanese missile test conducted in Hawaii missed its target, but both stopped short of calling it a failure.

-The firing involved a SM-3 Block IIA missile that's built for the Aegis Missile Defense system, which is used to shoot down medium- and intermediate-range ballistic missiles from ships at sea.

 In May, the Pentagon successfully shot down an intercontinental ballistic missile using its own upgraded long-range interceptor missile.

 That test involved firing a new version of the military's single long-range ground-based interceptor missile, which is currently based in Alaska and California.
 That program has been in existence for more than a decade but only about half of the tests have been successful, according to the Defense Department.
-US officials often call it a high-speed effort to hit a bullet with another bullet.

 While the Pentagon called the test a success, some experts cautioned that the $40 billion missile defense system still has a long way to go before it can be considered fully developed.